 Visit the map room to see the first known map that uses the word “America” to identify this continent (circa 1507).
 Take a few minutes to explore the amazing treasures inside the Library of Congress.

-4. Pair this tour with a U.S. Capitol tour.
+Pair with a U.S. Capitol tour

 Library of Congress tours work very well in conjunction with a U.S. Capitol tour.
 There is a very convenient underground walkway between the two buildings.
 Access it from the basement of the Library of Congress, near the building exit.
 The beauty of using this underground tunnel is that once you’ve gone through security in one building, you can walk to the next without going through security a second time.
-Pairing this tour with a U.S. Capitol tour makes for a lovely day of sightseeing.
+Pairing this tour with a U.S. Capitol tour makes for a perfect day of sightseeing.

 I strongly recommend that you ride the metro to the Library of Congress.
 Use the Capitol South stop (orange/blue lines), exit and walk about 2 blocks north on First Street SE.